laventura/blog_fyi/content/about.md

 ### Disclosure
-[
-*eedless to say, all opinions are mine, not of any employer's or organization's, past, present or future.
-These opinions will evolve as I learn more.]*
+[Needless to say, all opinions are mine, not of any employer's or organization's, past, present or future.
+These opinions will evolve as I learn more.]